PaulJablonski/Resume-Projects/Laser & Voice Assisted Cat Toy/README.md

 </p>

 <p align="center">
   Figure 4.
-Assembly of the final product, including buttons, sensors on the sides, holes for wheel mounts, a button, etc.
+Assembly of the final product, including buttons, sensors on the sides, holes for wheel mounts, power button, etc.
 </p>